burnspat/rf_r_to_gee/README.md

 In the script, set parameters to your specification:

-- *model_generation_method*: Choose whether to fit an example model ('fit') or load an existing model ('load')
+- *model_generation_method*: Choose whether to fit an example model ('fit') or load an existing model ('load').
-- *model_type*: Choose which package was used or will be used to fit the model 'ranger' or 'randomForest'
+- *model_type*: Choose which package was used or will be used to fit the model -- 'ranger' or 'randomForest.'
-- *response_type*: Choose 'classification', 'regression' or 'probability' -- note that 'probability' forests are only available via ranger
+- *response_type*: Choose 'classification', 'regression' or 'probability' -- note that 'probability' forests are only available via ranger.
 - *caret*: Choose TRUE or FALSE to indicate whether the model was fit using caret.
-If TRUE, additional processing steps will be automatically taken to format the forest properly.
+If TRUE, additional processing steps will be applied to format the forest properly.
 - *tidymodels*: Choose TRUE or FALSE to indicate whether the model was fit using tidymodels.
-If TRUE, additional processing steps will be automatically taken to format the forest properly.
+If TRUE, additional processing steps will be applied to format the forest properly.
 - *out_mod_prefix*: Specify a prefix to use when saving the formatted model.
 This name will be combined with information on model and response type to create a final model name.

 ### 3. Run script